AaronOrtega1/127.0.0.1/00-Projects/1744140665-data-analysis-internship.md

 - [ ] Do the neet code 150 problems.
 - [ ] practice SQL with real life use cases.
 - [ ] practice Python with real life use cases.
+- [ ] learn Excel with real life use cases.
 - [ ] Keep checking the mail for updates in my applications.
 - [ ] Update CV part of Education with the work done in my PAP and in [[1743811421-procesamiento-de-datos-masivos|Procesamiento De Datos Masivos]]